digi-embedded/android-sample-spi/README.md

 To run this example you need:

 * One compatible device to host the application.
 * A USB connection between the device and the host PC in order to transfer and launch the application.
-* Establish remote target connection to your Digi hardware before running this application.
 * An external SPI device is required to run this example.
 Another possibility is to short RX and TX lines of the SPI socket so what is written in the SPI interface (TX line) is read (RX line).